EyesCMS/zhishe-cms-doc/docs/zh/api/README.md

 Status: 200 OK

 {
-  "login_problem": "what is your name?"
+  "loginProblem": "what is your name?"
 }
 ```